geeksblabla/geeksblabla.com/blablas/ep25/index.md

 0:56 - What are the most important Java Concepts ?

-0:59 - What is the best Java frsmework ?
+0:59 - What is the best Java framework ?

 1:01 - Is Java a fully open source programming language ?